 Your Customer’s Credit Score Is the Focus, Not Yours

-One of the major reasons many small-business owners strike out with traditional bank loans is because banks focus on your personal credit score.
+One of the major reasons many small-business owners strike out with traditional bank loans is that banks focus on your personal credit score.
 Factoring companies aren’t collecting from you, so your credit is less of a concern.
 They will, however, look into the creditworthiness of your clients, which is why it is best to use the invoices of customers with a good payment history.

 There’s Very Little Paperwork